Tolga Yalkin, Assistant Superintendent, delivers remarks for OSFI’s second Quarterly Release Announcement Day

 Rather than issuing a final guideline, we are issuing a slimmed down and temporary Regulatory Notice on Culture.

-While we remain increasingly convinced of the important role culture plays in financial institutions, including with respect to risk taking, we came to the view, based on the feedback we received and careful reflection, that culture is something better embedded into other guidelines, rather than being a stand-alone guideline in its own right.
+While we remain increasingly convinced of the important role culture plays in financial institutions, including with respect to risk taking, we came to the view, based on the feedback we received and careful reflection, that culture is something better embedded into other existing guidelines, which are sometimes reviewed.

 So, today, we are issuing a regulatory notice, which, though effective immediately, will be temporary in nature, until we are able to embed the expectations in it in other guidelines.